Personal Information Protection Compliance

-Pursuant to the HPA, and Dental Assistants Profession Regulation (DAPR), we will collect and use the following information:
+Under the HPA, Dental Assistants Profession Regulation (DAPR) and our Bylaws, we will collect and use the following information:

-Used to identify members, and for workplace demographics
+Used to identify registrants, and for workplace demographics

 - Canadian government issued identification to verify identity of applicant and/or legal name change